Why Iodine and Selenium Are Useful For Breast Cancer

 Seaweed has a long history of being a rich source of iodine.
 In places like Japan where dietary seaweed intake is high, there is a much lower incidence of breast cancer – only 6.6 people out of 100,000 get breast cancer in Japan.
 The rate in the UK is 27 per 100,000 and 22 per 100,000 in the USA.
 I read today that it’s much worse in Australia, the rate is closer to 113.5 per 100,000.

 Dietary sea vegetables provide 25 times more dietary iodine than is found in the standard American diet and it is thought that this high iodine intake may be part of what accounts for the low risk of breast cancer among Japanese women.
-In particular wakame and mekabu seaweed are good sources of iodine (and for those of you in the northern hemisphere, I have them available in my Amazon shop.)
+In particular wakame and mekabu seaweed are good sources of iodine and can generally be purchased from health food shops and purveyors of Asian foods.

 Why not iodized salt?
 It would initially seem this might be an easier (and possibly more palatable) source of iodine.
 The problem is that common table salt is actually toxic and bad for your health!
 See my article The Salt That Can Improve Your Health for more information.